elghannay/adventOfCode/day-01/description.md

 }
 ```

+#### step 2

-then use a basic nested for loops to check whether the sum adds up to 2020 and log the result of multiplication if true using checkSum function>:
+then use a basic nested for loops to check whether the sum adds up to 2020 and log the result of multiplication if true using checkSum function:

 ```js
 function checkSum(data) {